Back to the Basic Spiritual Foundations The American Church Needs

 •• In watching the American Church over the past 40 years, I have concluded with sadness that the apostle Peter’s foundational message is rarely preached and practiced in the churches.

-•• By contrast, the apostle Peter, who had walked with Jesus and was personally trained by Him, focused on four simple things that brought profound results:
+•• By contrast, the apostle Peter, who had walked with Jesus and was personally trained by Him, focused in his Pentecost sermon on four simple things that brought profound results:

 1) He preached Jesus Christ (Acts 2:22-36), which brought his hearers under conviction and prompted them to ask, “Men and brethren, what shall we do?” (vs. 37, KJV).